cincodeymayo/Vice-Versa/README.md

 Aka Bennett Gray V.
  No illegal or unauthorized transfers, and CincoV5, is not liable for Intellectual property rights, or damages, direct or indirect.
-Opensea tokenized contractor, has limited authorized permission
+Opensea tokenized contractor, has limited authorized permission. nft's, theft, of mint's will be held Liable of federal jail for, the rest of there lives.
+Excluding Bennett Gray V aka CincoV5, from any liability.